While applying for Tokio Marine HCC - MIS Group insurance plans, I get the following notice:

 - IF YOU, AS THE APPLICANT, REQUIRED THAT THE INSURANCE POLICY YOU HAVE PURCHASED BE BOUND IMMEDIATELY, EITHER BECAUSE EXISTING COVERAGE WAS GOING TO LAPSE WITHIN TWO BUSINESS DAYS OR BECAUSE YOU WERE REQUIRED TO HAVE COVERAGE WITHIN TWO BUSINESS DAYS, AND YOU DID NOT RECEIVE THIS DISCLOSURE FORM AND A REQUEST FOR YOUR SIGNATURE UNTIL AFTER COVERAGE BECAME EFFECTIVE, YOU HAVE THE RIGHT TO CANCEL THIS POLICY WITHIN FIVE DAYS OF RECEIVING THIS DISCLOSURE.
 IF YOU CANCEL COVERAGE, THE PREMIUM WILL BE PRORATED AND ANY BROKER'S FEE CHARGED FOR THIS INSURANCE WILL BE RETURNED TO YOU.

 The complete answer to this notice is quite complicated, but we have tried to explain to the best of our abilities in the simplest way possible.
-The following questions/answers use someone's parents visiting from India and going to California as an example; however, this example is applicable to any international traveler traveling outside his/her home country and outside the US.
+The following questions/answers use examples of someone traveling from California to a location outside the US.
+However, these examples are applicable to any international traveler traveling outside his/her home country and outside the US.

 Why am I getting this notice?

-You are receiving that message simply because you are putting your California (CA) address and you indicated that you are a resident of California.
+You are receiving the message simply because you put your California (CA) address and you indicated that you are a resident of California.

 All it is saying is that the insurance you are buying is not subject to the California government jurisdiction and the California government does not regulate it.
-Your parents are tourists to the United States and can tour anywhere in the U.S. In such a situation, you don't need the coverage in the US and the insurance is not subject to California jurisdiction.
+In such a situation, you don't need the coverage in the US and the insurance is not subject to California jurisdiction.

-Above all, think about this.
-If your parents were not eligible to buy the insurance while they are visiting you in CA, they would not even be allowed to buy it.
-The insurance company itself is putting this message.
-They would not put that kind of message themselves, if something wrong or fishy were going on you would learn of it through other sources.
+Above all, think about this, if you were not eligible to buy the insurance while you are visiting overseas, you would not be allowed to buy it.
+The insurance company itself is putting this message as a notification.
+They would not put that kind of message if something wrong or fishy were occurring.

-Can I buy this insurance for my parents who are visiting me in California?
+Can I buy this insurance to cover travel to Europe?
 Is it safe to do so?

-You can absolutely buy Atlas America or VisitorSecure insurance for your visiting parents to California.
-Lots of customers routinely buy this insurance for their visiting parents who are visiting their son or daughter that resides in California.
+You can absolutely buy Atlas International insurance while visiting overseas.
+Many of our customers routinely buy this insurance for their travel abroad.

 This notice just means that if you are a California resident and you want to buy the insurance for yourself to use in California, you may not be eligible to buy it.
-You can certainly buy the insurance coverage on your visiting parents behalf or your parents can buy for themselves.
+You can certainly buy the insurance coverage for overseas use.

-Will my parents be covered if they become sick or injured while in California?
+Will I be covered if I become sick or get injured while in California?